iuskhanal/klassKonnect/README.md

 This project is part of the Excelerate Internship Program and is intended for academic and learning purposes only.

-⭐ If you like our work, consider starring the repository! add screenshots in this code where you have mentioned add screenshot in readme
+⭐ If you like our work, consider starring the repository!